 Who We Are

 Domingo is the son of legendary Dodger player and coach Manny Mota.
-His Dad’s career gave him and his other seven siblings the opportunity to experience life in their native land, the Dominican Republic, and the Los Angeles area.
+His Dad’s career gave him and his other seven siblings the opportunity to experience life in their native land, the Dominican Republic, as well as the Los Angeles area.

 Domingo is married to his precious Dominican wife, Vivian, a third grade teacher.
 They have three beautiful girls.
-He enjoys hiking, exercising, reading, watching baseball, and helping others live joyful, purposeful, and free lives in Christ.
+He enjoys fitness and wellness, reading, watching baseball, and helping others enjoy a life filled purpose, joy and freedom in Christ.